A fine-grained attention and geometric correspondence model for musculoskeletal risk classification in athletes using multimodal visual and skeletal features: Conclusion

 \section{Conclusion}

 In this study, we presented a multimodal deep learning framework (ViSK-GAT) to classify posture-related musculoskeletal risk in athletes by combining visual and skeletal features.
-Our key contributions include the design of a hybrid model architecture enhanced with a Fine-Grained Attention Module, which refines image-based cues, and a Multimodal Geometric Correspondence Module, which improves alignment between image and coordinate data using cross-attention.
+Our key contributions include the design of a hybrid model architecture enhanced with a Fine-Grained Attention Module, which refines image-based cues.
+In addition, a Multimodal Geometric Correspondence Module improves alignment between image and coordinate data using cross-attention.
 We also introduced the annotated MusDis-Sports dataset, labeled with REBA scores derived from joint angle calculations based on MediaPipe skeletal keypoints.
 The proposed model achieved a test precision of 93.86\%, with an F1-score of 93.85\% and Cohen's Kappa of 0.93, and showed competitive and consistent performance at all levels of posture risk.
-Through detailed ablation studies, we showed that each architectural component contributed significantly to overall results, with the final configuration significantly outperforming the baseline models.
+Through detailed ablation studies, we showed that each architectural component contributed meaningfully to overall results, with the final configuration significantly outperforming the baseline models.
 In general, our framework provides an effective and interpretable solution for the classification of posture risk in sports environments.
-Its modular design and strong performance make it a promising candidate for adaptation to broader ergonomic applications.
+Its modular design and strong performance position it as a promising solution for broader ergonomic applications.